Page 6 – The Union Company expands

 Carping at the big fish

 American writer Mark Twain criticised the powerful Union Company for exploiting the lack of competition.
 He sailed with 200 others from Lyttelton on the Flora, licensed to carry only 125, and which he compared to a cattle scow.
-He slept in a berth ‘as dark as the soul of the Union Company, and [that] smelt like dog kennel’.
+He slept in a berth that was ‘as dark as the soul of the Union Company, and smelt like dog kennel’.
 1

 The Cook Strait ferries